binkley/spikes/domain-persistence-modeling/README.md

    domain representation?
 If snapshots are purely implementation representations, it makes more sense to follow persistence, and let another layer translate (eg, REST)
+3. It is hard or confusing to add new functionality to domain objects.
+   Ideally, one could edit extension functions, test them separately, etc., however, that does not address interface implementation concerns.
+And the programmer needs to decide between "simple" and "dependent "functionalities".

 ## Spring-recommended documentation